NielsSkovgaard/starwars/README.md

 Data Storage: MongoDB
 -
-MongoDB is used for data storage, which is configured through Spring Data annotations to define the collection name, set up the ID column and make a unique index on the Name column.
+MongoDB is used for data storage, which is configured through Spring Data annotations to define the collection name, set up the ID column, and make a unique index on the Name column.

 This enables quick lookup by ID or Name as required by two of the operations.